Comparing Magnum Opus Acquisition (NYSE:OPA) & SOBR Safe (OTCMKTS:SOBR)

-This table compares SOBR Safe and Magnum Opus Acquisition’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Magnum Opus Acquisition and SOBR Safe’s revenue, earnings per share and valuation.

 |Gross Revenue